caglanakpinar/customer_analytics/README.md

 #### 5. Delivery Analytics

-These analysis are only able to run when the delivery data source is created.
+These analyses are only able to run when the delivery data source is created.
 It detects abnormal durations of rides according to customer location, location of the order, the hour of the order, weekday of the order.

 - ***Location Base Anomaly Detection;*** Each location is grouped into a central point.
 Centralization is processed with geo hash library which is encoded with precision 7 and decoded back to latitudes and longitudes.
 Then, average durations, which are Delivery, Prepare, Ride, are calculated per location (with precision 7).
 Abnormal locations are detected via scores which are calculated with AutoEncoder.